This section provides information on how to design messages improve messaging performance:

 Compressing large messages in a JMS application can improve performance.
 This reduces the amount of time required to transfer messages across the network, reduces the amount of memory used by the JMS server, and, if the messages are persistent, reduces the size of persistent writes.
 Text and XML messages can often be compressed significantly.
 Of course, compression is achieved at the expense of an increase in the CPU usage of the client.

 Keep in mind that the benefits of compression become questionable for smaller messages.
 If a message is less than a few KB in size, compression can actually increase its size.
 The JDK provides built-in compression libraries.
 For details, see the

-For information on using JMS connection factories to specify the automatic compression of messages that exceed a specified threshold size, see "Compressing Messages" in the Performance and Tuning for Oracle WebLogic Server.
+For information on using JMS connection factories to specify the automatic compression of messages that exceed a specified threshold size, see "Compressing Messages" in the Tuning Performance of Oracle WebLogic Server.

 Instead of user-defined message properties, consider using standard JMS message header fields or the message body for message data.
 Message properties incur an extra cost in serialization, and are more expensive to access than standard JMS message header fields.